SPontadit/LuxUmbra/README.md

 # LuxUmbra -  Light & Shadow Engine

-LuxUmbra is a light & shadow engine that runs with Vulkan API.<br>
+LuxUmbra is a light & shadow engine that runs with the Vulkan API.<br>
-The project's goals were to learn **Vulkan API** and modern rendering techniques like **Physically Based-Rendering** (PBR) and **Post-Process** effects.
-We did not focus on performances and optimization.
+The goals of the project were to learn the **Vulkan API** and modern rendering techniques like **Physically Based-Rendering** (PBR) and **Post-Process** effects.
+We did not focus on performance and optimization.

-It was developed in one month in a group of two people.<br>
+It was developed in one month by two people.<br>

 ![Overview](README_Resources/Models.jpg)